ixvu/w4111_wiki/query-proc.md

 ### How to pick access path
 +    Depend on number of data pages: secondary indicies, less than 2%, not worthy to use.
 +    Selectivity only for selection operation.

+### How to determin/compute selectivity
++    Scan the whole data and multiple, assuming the distribution over all values is uniform.
++    How many distinct values in a hash table.
++    Default estimate -- if know nothing else, assume 5%.

+### Notice:
+        If attributes is primary key, you know exactly one matches it.
+        Number of value equals to cardinality.
+        Assumption: attribute selectivity is independent

+## Complementary Concepts
+### Primary and Secondary Index
+    Primary: data is store in the leave nodes.
+    Secondary: leave nodes only contain pointers to actual data files.
+    The query optimizer attempts to determine the most efficient way to execute a given query by considering the possible query plans.